 Bullish Cross currently runs four actively traded theoretical model portfolios.
 The goal of these portfolios is generally to demonstrate the different ways one can practically execute a particular investment thesis for the purpose of outperforming the S&P 500.
 These portfolios have absolutely nothing to do with one another.
 They're completely unrelated and based on completely different investment strategies.
 Each portfolio is designed for different types of investors with different types of investment goals ranging from moderate outperformance of the S&P to speculative-aggressive growth.

-Bullish Cross runs four theoretical model portfolios to demonstrate the different ways one can practically execute a particular investment thesis for the purpose of outperforming the S&P 500.
-These portfolios have absolutely nothing to do with one another.
-They're completely unrelated and based on completely different trading strategies.
-Please keep in mind that Bullish Cross is not an advisory firm and as such these portfolios are for educational use only.
-Furthermore, before making any investment decision please consider the suitability to your circumstances and consider seeking advice from your own personal financial advisor.
-These portfolios do not consider the question of allocation and are highly speculative strategies.
+Please keep in mind that Bullish Cross is not a registered investment advisory, and as such these portfolios are for educational purposes only.
+Furthermore, before making any investment decision please consider the suitability of these investments to your circumstances and consider seeking advice from your own personal financial advisor.
+These portfolios do not consider the question of allocation and some are highly speculative strategies.
 Please read the Terms and Conditions of Use before viewing or analyzing these model portfolios.

 BC Actively Traded Model Portfolios

 1. The Bullish Cross Trading Portfolio (Contrarian + Trending)